-Under Nasdaq listing standards adopted in response to the Dodd-Frank Act, Nasdaq-listed companies are now required to have a compensation committee consisting of at least two independent directors.
-Nasdaq also requires the compensation committee to have a formal charter, as described in greater detail in Chapter X of this Guide.
+Under Nasdaq listing standards adopted in response to the Dodd-Frank Act, Nasdaq-listed companies are required to have a compensation committee consisting of at least two independent directors.
+In certain circumstances, the compensation committee may include one non-independent member, as described above in Chapter I.A.2 of this Guide.
+Nasdaq also requires the compensation committee to have a formal charter, as described in greater detail in Chapter XII of this Guide.